 3. Should the seller be unable to carry out delivery due to circumstances beyond the control of the seller, the seller will not have any obligation to carry out delivery while such circumstances continue and the seller may cancel, rescind or terminate all or part of the contract.
 The buyer is not entitled to claim for any consequential loss or damage, or to cancel, rescind or terminate the agreement.

 4. Risk passes to the buyer on the earlier of delivery or possession of any goods provided to the buyer by the seller.
-Possession includes collection of any goods by the buyer’s agent or courier.
+Possession includes collection of any goods by the buyer’s agent, transport contractor or courier.

-5. Title passes to the buyer upon full payment of any goods provided to the buyer by the seller.
-Until any goods have been paid for in full, the buyer retains the goods as fiduciary agent and bailee of the seller:
+5. Title passes to the buyer upon full payment of any goods sold to the buyer by the seller.
+Until any goods have been paid for in full, the buyer holds the goods as fiduciary agent and bailee of the seller:

 a.
 The buyer shall ensure the goods are kept separate from other goods and label the goods so that they are identifiable as the goods of the seller;